zabulus/core/doc/sql.extensions/README.ddl_triggers.txt

 DDL_TRIGGER context namespace:
 	It has been introduced the DDL_TRIGGER context for usage with RDB$GET_CONTEXT.
 Usage of this namespace is valid only when DDL triggers are running.
-It's valid to use it in stored procedures called by DDL triggers.
+It's valid to use it in stored procedures and functions called by DDL triggers.
 	The DDL_TRIGGER context works like a stack.
 Before a DDL trigger is fired, it's pushed on that stack the values relative to the executed command.
 After the trigger finishes, the value is popped.
 So in the case of cascade DDL statements, when an user DDL command fires a DDL trigger